Anisotropic skyrmion and multi-$q$ spin dynamics in centrosymmetric Gd$_2$PdSi$_3$

-To test this scenario, we also fitted the \lDir-direction \zf~\musr data using the same model to obtain the relaxation rate \lambdaLDir.
-Assuming bulk uniaxial symmetry, with a magnetic eigenaxis $c$ and eigenplane $ab$, we can further write~\cite{blundell2021muon,supp}: $\lambdaLDirEq = 2 \lambda_{ab}$ and $\lambdaTDirEq = \lambda_{ab} + \lambda_{c}$, where $\lambda_{ab}$ and $\lambda_{c}$ are the contributions to the muon relaxation rate due to dynamic fluctuations of in-plane and out-of-plane magnetic fields at the muon site, respectively.
-At the nearly-symmetric in-plane muon site we obtain from \dft calculations, $\lambda_{ab}$ and $\lambda_{c}$ arise from dynamics of in-plane and out-of-plane \gdIon spin components, respectively~\cite{supp}, especially if interlayer correlations are ferromagnetic, as found in Refs.~\cite{bouaziz2022fermi,paddison2022magnetic}.
-Inset in \cref{fig_icone_ictwo_tscan}(b) shows the extracted in-plane $\lambda_{ab}$ and out-of-plane $\lambda_{c}$~\cite{supp}.
-Remarkably, in contrast to the single-magnon-band approximation, where we should have $\lambda_{ab} \propto \lambda_c \propto T^p$, we instead find $\lambda_{ab} \propto T$ but $\lambda_{c} \approx 0 \ll \lambda_{ab}$ in the \icOne phase.
-Our first result is therefore that the \icOne phase is not a simple single-$q$ magnetic structure as was recently predicted~\cite{bouaziz2022fermi}.
-Instead, there appear to be multiple, highly-anisotropic spin-fluctuation modes in the \icOne phase, as expected, \eg, for extended, multi-$q$ spin textures~\cite{leonov2015multiply,garst2017collective}, such as the hypothesized \mamlLong state~\cite{kurumaji2019skyrmion,hirschberger2020high}.
+To test this, we also fitted the \lDir-direction ($c$-axis) data using the same model to obtain the relaxation rate \lambdaLDir [\cref{fig_icone_tscan}(b)].
+Assuming bulk uniaxial symmetry, we have~\cite{blundell2021muon,supp} $\lambdaLDirEq = 2 \lambda_{ab}$ and $\lambdaTDirEq = \lambda_{ab} + \lambda_{c}$, where $\lambda_{ab}$ and $\lambda_{c}$ are the relaxation contributions due to dynamical fluctuations of in-plane and out-of-plane magnetic fields at the muon site, respectively.
+At the nearly-symmetric in-plane muon site that we obtain from \dft stopping site calculations (near the centre of a \gdIon triangle)~\cite{supp}, $\lambda_{ab}$ and $\lambda_{c}$ ultimately arise from fluctuations of in-plane and out-of-plane \gdIon spin components, respectively.
+This can be seen from a symmetry decomposition of long-\wavelength \gdIon spin textures under local $ab$-plane reflections and $c$-axis rotations (for details, see the \suppCite). \cref{fig_icone_tscan}(c) shows the extracted $\lambda_{ab}$ and $\lambda_{c}$.
+Remarkably, in contrast to the single-magnon-band approximation where we should have $\lambda_{ab} \propto \lambda_c \propto T^p$ (for a proof, applicable also to general single-$q$ states, see the \suppCite), we instead find $\lambda_{ab} \propto T$ but $\lambda_{c} \approx 0$ in the \icOne phase.
+Our first result is, therefore, that the \icOne phase is not a simple single-$q$ magnetic structure, as was predicted~\cite{bouaziz2022fermi,paddison2022magnetic}.
+Instead, there appear to be multiple, highly-anisotropic spin-fluctuation modes in this phase.
+Such behavior is expected for extended, multi-$q$ spin textures~\cite{leonov2015multiply,garst2017collective}, such as the hypothesized \mamlAlt state~\cite{kurumaji2019skyrmion,hirschberger2020high}.
 Their predominantly in-plane nature appears consistent with easy-plane anisotropy found in this phase~\cite{ju2023polarized}.